bonillas/arrayO/README.md

 # How to use the functions.
 ## mapO(object, function, isKeys)
-The function works just like map function method of an Array.
+The function works just like MAP function method of an Array.

 **PARAMETERS**